Careers

 EXPERIENCE:

-• Experience in independent schools, with a strong background in Reading 2
+• Experience in independent schools, with a strong background in Office setting and Accounts Payable

 • Exceptionally capable in both written and oral communication